What Constitutes A Legal Knife?

 UK Preppers Guide

-A lot of people want their legal pocket knife to not only function properly, but to be a 'work of art' and will choose a handmade knife.
+Consequently a lot of people want their legal pocket knife to not only function properly, but to be a 'work of art' and will choose a handmade knife.

 These really are something a bit special, and a pocket knife to be proud of.